BrandyJSon/HTBWriteups/unix/gofer/writeup.md

 * #### 1.
 Change password policy on GOFER to at a bare minimum require 8 characters and a special character by editing this file /etc/pam.d/common-password

+## Executive Summary

+A malicous actor would be able to completely compromise GOFER.
+A large breach kills a start up, there aren't enough employees or customers to be able to survive after the reputation damage and legal fines.